 In June 2017, the GASB issued Statement No. 87, Leases.
-This pronouncement requires recognition and reporting of certain lease assets and liabilities for leases that previously were classified as operating leases.
+This pronouncement establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this pronouncement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, thereby enhancing the relevance and consistency of information about a school's leasing activities.
 The cumulative effect of any changes implemented to conform to this pronouncement would be reported as a restatement of beginning net position and fund balance.
-The School is currently evaluating the effect that implementation of the new standard will have on its financial statements.
-The effective implementation date is June 30, 2021.
+The original effective implementation date was June 30, 2021.
+However, GASB Statement No. 95 postponed the implementation of this statement to be effective for reporting periods beginning after June 15, 2021.
+Therefore, management's adoption of this Statement did not result in any adjustments to the prior year's financial statements as the School is not currently engaged in leasing activities.